 Ma was gracious towards others.
 Even when others were rude or unkind to her or her family, she was always gracious back.
 She seemed to live with the thought of “killing them with kindness.”
 When Laura spoke poorly of Nellie Olsen, Ma corrected her.
 When Laura “got Nellie back”, Ma corrected her.
 When Nellie bragged about her doll or her home, Ma was gracious.
 I need to not only have this attitude but teach my children to have this attitude.
 In our culture it’s very common to speak poorly (gossip) about others and dismiss it as “truth”.
 But just because something is true doesn’t mean we should say it.
 I tell my kids all the time, there are things that are true about me (or you) that I hope people don’t go around saying.

 I could probably go on and on but I’ll stop here as this post is getting pretty long.
 I hope this inspires you as we go into the crazy busy holiday season and the New Year to see what in your life could use a little help from Ma.
-If you don’t have a Ma in your life to help you learn some of these new things, consider joining us over at Rootsy where we can help you reach your new goals.
+If you don’t have a Ma in your life to help you learn some of these new things, consider learning some of these things through online “mentors”.

 What life lessons have you been reminded of lately?
 (If you receive this post via email, you’ll need to click over to leave your comment.)